turingschool/front-end-curriculum/projects/activity-tracker.md

 ![Example Fitbit dashboard](https://static1.fitbit.com/simple.b-cssdisabled-png.h7c5d2beb7af823f15fe022b8ff33daf8.pack?items=%2Fcontent%2Fassets%2Fapp2%2Fimages%2Fmacbook-pro.png)

 The image above is _not_ a comp.
 We expect you to design your own dashboard layout that is relevant to the data that was logged and the calculated data for a user or group of users.
+Use inspiration from Fitbit and other fitness/activity apps, but do not copy something directly.

 This project is broken into a series of iterations - complete each iteration in order, one-by-one.
 Through each iteration, you should use TDD to drive implementation of your code.